 Dear English-speaking readers, this page is an automatic translation of an article originally written in French.
 I apologise for any strange sentences and funny mistakes that may have resulted.
 If you read French, click on the French flag below to access the original, correct text:

-The area is renowned for its exceptional dive sites.
-To the west, the island of Bunaken and its archipelago, which form a protected marine park; to the east, the Strait of Lembeh; North, Bangka island, and much more offshore, Gangga island.
+The area is known for its exceptional diving sites.
+To the west, the island of Bunaken and its archipelago, which form a protected maritime park; to the east, the Strait of Lembeh; North, Bangka island, and much more offshore, Gangga island.

-I browse websites looking for information and North Sulawesi is obviously worth the detour.
-But the south of the island too!
-There are fantastic excursions to be made in the countryside and rice fields around Rantepao, country of the people.
-Toraja…
+I browse the websites in search of information and North Sulawesi is obviously worth a visit.
+But so is the south of the island!
+There are fantastic excursions to make in the countryside and the rice fields around Rantepao, country of the people Toraja…